732911129/ultraviolet/README.md

 # notice

-The name "ultraviolet" as used for this software project is a service mark of dosaygo corporation.
+The name "ultraviolet" as used for this software project is a service mark of the dosaygo corporation.